sfuhrm/message-digest-assembly-handler/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![ReleaseDate](https://img.shields.io/github/release-date/sfuhrm/message-digest-assembly-handler)](https://github.com/sfuhrm/message-digest-assembly-handler/releases)

-This is a Plugin for the [Maven Assembly Plugin](http://maven.apache.org/plugins/maven-assembly-plugin/) that calculates Message Digests for the files archived.
-A possible outcome is a `MD5SUM` file or `SHA256SUM` file.
+This is a plugin for the [Maven Assembly Plugin](http://maven.apache.org/plugins/maven-assembly-plugin/) that calculates Message Digests for the files in the archive.
+A typical possible outcome is a `MD5SUM` file or `SHA256SUM` file.

 ### Requirements